MarkvHeusden/WiFan/README.md

 The manual will be divided into 4 main sections. ???????????????????
 1. Connecting the Relay to the Microcontroller
 2. Connecting a power cable to the Relay
-3. Using an open weather API to get your outside temperature
+3. Setting up the Weather API
 4. Putting everything together to make a working product

 <br>